First Timers Guide to Sipapu

 Lift tickets: Please purchase online in advance.
 Lift tickets will not be available for purchase at the ticket office windows.
-Your lift ticket purchase will be loaded onto a reusable plastic card, called the Sipapu Card.
-This card will hold all of your online purchases, including lessons and rentals.
+Your lift ticket purchase can be loaded onto a reusable card, called the Sipapu Card.
+The reloadable cads are available at the resort and once activated, your reloadable card will hold your online ticket and rental purchases.
 Click here to learn more about how to use the Sipapu Card.

-Lessons: Lessons are a great introduction to the mountain.
+Lessons: Lessons are a great introduction to skiing or snowboarding the mountain.
 We’ll be offering group and private lessons for 2021/2022.

 Rentals: Book your rentals online before you come.
-The lesson will be loaded onto your card, and you can skip the line and head straight to the lesson, where you can show the Sipapu Card to the instructor.
+Your rental purchases will be loaded onto your card when you activate the card.

 On-Mountain Eats.
 Sipapu offers full-service dining through the Riverside Cafe and Paradise Grill.
 NEW!
 Order food online while you’re on the mountain through our online ordering system.
 Click here to order.